LisaProgect/difference-calculator/README.md

 ## <a name="how_to_use"></a>How to use

 Run on console command `diff` and then enters the paths to the files to compare.
 You can use flag `-f, --format [type]`, this is output format.
-The default output format is 'ast'.
+There are three types `plain, pretty, json`.
+The default output format is 'plain'.

 ```console
 diff /path/to/file-before.json /path/to/file-after.json -f plain